gyselroth/balloon-client-desktop/README.md

 ## Features

-* NodeJS application which is compatible with all popular operating systems including (OS X, Windows and Linux)
+* NodeJS application, which is compatible with all popular operating systems (e.g. OS X, Windows and Linux)
 * Synchronize your cloud with your desktop!
-* Multilangual (And locale based)
+* Multilingual (and locale based)
 * HTTP basic authentication and/or support for (multiple) OpenID-Connect provider
 * Integrated auto-update mechanism
-* Superfast and operates in the background
+* Superfast and operating in the background
 * Settings/Status available via tray
 * Support for unlink/link instances from multiple balloon server/accounts
 * Selective synchronization (Choose what you want)